sinceayra/cafe-sales-analysis-sql/README.md

 6. Corrected invalid and inconsistent entries.
 7. Ensured appropriate data types for analysis.

-#SQL Concepts Used
+#SQL Concepts Used:

 1. UPDATE Statements
 2. Aggregate Functions
 3. Window Functions
 4. Data Validation Techniques

-#Business Questions
+#Business Questions:

 The analysis was conducted to answer the following questions:
 1. Which product generates the highest revenue?
 2. Which item is sold most frequently?